Home Coffee Journal logo Home Coffee Journal

 diagram

-The V60 is the safer middle.
+The V60 sits in the safer middle.
 The Origami with a cone filter is the clarity ceiling for this style of coffee.
-The Origami with a Wave filter is a different brewer entirely — useful, but not for high-acidity washed Ethiopias.
+Pair the Origami with a Wave filter and you essentially have a different brewer.
+Useful, but not for high-acidity washed Ethiopias.

 Who each dripper is NOT for